penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/defender-security/readme.txt

 == Changelog ==

+= 1.9 =
+- New: Ability to edit default two-factor authentication email notifications
+- New: Added Privacy Policy in privacy guideline page
+- Improvements for lockout logs interface
+- Improvement: Smarter report default time.
+- Fix: Defender auto redirect issue when bulk activating plugins
+- Fix: saving 404 redirect URL issue
+- Fix: Some layouts are shifted on mobile devices
+- Other minor enhancements and fixes

 = 1.8 =
 - New: Hide the default WordPress login URLs with the new Mask Login Area feature, giving you enhanced protection from hackers and bots.